-He has worked on managing climate-related risk for agriculture and food security since 1996 – first at the University of Florida where he was part of the Southeast Climate Consortium, then since 1999 in his present position as a Research Scientist at the International Research Institute for Climate and Society (IRI).
+Jim has worked on managing climate-related risk for agriculture and food security since 1996 – first at the University of Florida where he was part of the Southeast Climate Consortium, then since 1999 in his present position as a researcher at the International Research Institute for Climate and Society (IRI).
 His involvement in CCAFS has lead him to be increasingly concerned with: (a) how resilience framing can inform interventions that address both climate change adaptation and immediate development challenges in high-risk smallholder farming environments; and (b) finding practical, equitable and scalable solutions to the challenges of making smallholder livelihoods more resilient through climate services, climate-related insurance, and climate-informed food security management.

 Past research contributions have included integrating climate information with agricultural modeling; the economics of risk and advance information in agriculture; developing effective climate information services for farmers; farm economic risk and sustainability analysis; spatial scaling in agroecosystem modeling; stochastic weather modeling; and modeling multiple cropping systems.

 Other professional contributions include: serving as Co-Editor-in-Chief of Agricultural Systems (2002-2010)serving on the team that coordinated and reported the multi-stakeholder Gap Analysis for the Implementation of the Global Climate Observing System Programme in Africa which contributed to development of the ClimDev-Africa program; the International Review Team for Australia’s Managing Climate Variability R&D Program; and the Steering Group for the international Climate Prediction and Agriculture (CLIMAG) Program of ESSP.